awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-organizations-policy.md

 ## Properties<a name="aws-resource-organizations-policy-properties"></a>

 `Content`  <a name="cfn-organizations-policy-content"></a>
 The policy text content\.
+You can specify the policy content as a JSON object or a JSON string\.
+When you specify the policy content as a JSON string, you can't perform drift detection on the CloudFormation stack\.
+For this reason, we recommend specifying the policy content as a JSON object instead\.
 The text that you supply must adhere to the rules of the policy type you specify in the `Type` parameter\.
 The following AWS Organizations quotas are enforced for the maximum size of a policy document:
 + Service control policies: 5,120 bytes *\(not characters\)*
 + AI services opt\-out policies: 2,500 characters
 + Backup policies: 10,000 characters
 + Tag policies: 10,000 characters
 For more information about Organizations service quotas, see [Quotas for AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_reference_limits.html) in the *AWS Organizations User Guide*\.
 *Required*: Yes
-*Type*: String
+*Type*: Json
 *Minimum*: `1`
 *Maximum*: `1000000`
 *Pattern*: `[\s\S]*`